GrahamDumpleton/mod_wsgi/docs/user-guides/checking-your-installation.rst

 If the AcceptMutex directive is defined in the Apache configuration file, then what ever mechanism is specified will be used instead for Apache child processes.
-Provided that Apache 2.2 or older is used, and WSGIAcceptMutex is not specified, then when AcceptMutex is used, that will also then be used by mod_wsgi daemon processes as well.

-In the case of Apache 2.4 and later, AcceptMutex will no longer override the default for mod_wsgi daemon process groups, and instead WSGIAcceptMutex must be specified seperately if it needs to be overridden for both.
+AcceptMutex will not override the default for mod_wsgi daemon process groups, and instead WSGIAcceptMutex must be specified separately if it needs to be overridden for both.

 Either way, you should check the Apache configuration files as to whether either AcceptMutex or WSGIAcceptMutex directives are used as they will